Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 Which of these areas is your teen struggling with?
 Competence, resilience or optimism?

-Your answer will help you determine which activities will be most helpful from my self-esteem worksheets for teens, which you can download for free below.
+Your answer will help you determine which activities will be most helpful from my self-esteem worksheets for teens, which you can obtain for free below.

 Common Causes of Low Self-Esteem in Adolescence

 The areas of a teenager’s life which negatively affect their self-esteem will vary significantly among individuals.
-Below are a few of the potential influences on poor self-esteem:
+Below are a few of the potential influences on low self-esteem:

-- Mental health problems may cause your teen to feel they are less equipped to cope with daily life or new situations than their peers.
+• Mental health conditions such as anxiety or depression may cause your teen to feel they are less equipped to cope with daily life or new situations than their peers.

 The Self-Esteem Bucket